build-on-aws/content/essentials/billing-and-cost-optimization/index.md

 ![AWS Billing Dashboard showing overview of costs](images/billing_dashboard.png "AWS Billing Dashboard overview of costs")

 While the billing dashboard gives you an overview and a high-level breakdown of costs, you may want to look at costs in more detail.
 This can be done by using the [AWS Cost Explorer](https://console.aws.amazon.com/billing/home?/costexplorer#/costexplorer).
 It allows you to see which services were used, and the amount each contributed to your monthly spend.
 There is also a graph showing the different values, and you can use it to filter across a number of different dimensions, such as Region or service.
-Here is an example of what it might look like:
+Here is an example of the billing dashboard:

 ![AWS Cost Explorer showing a sample monthly spend](images/cost_explorer_dashboard.png "AWS Cost Explorer showing a sample monthly spend")